SueeChan/underworld_graph/README.md

 2. Visulise the pvd file on ParaView

+3.Slice the model's stratigraphic mesh layer at the area of interest

-3. Output the data of the pvd file as csv file using the tab "/File /Save Data" on ParaView.
+4. Output the data of the pvd file as csv file using the tab "/File /Save Data" on ParaView

-4. Follow the instruction of the TODO tag
+5. Follow the instruction of the TODO tag

-5. Compile the script
+6. Compile the script